 One porter was killed and a porter and a cook were injured.
 Not from our company I hasten to add.

 The trail was immediately closed and will remain closed throughout February, which happens each year anyway for maintenance.
-The authorities have said it will reopen on 16th March.
+The authorities have said the Inca Trail will reopen on 16th March.
 They had originally announced that it would reopen on the 1st March as normal, but they later delayed it.

 While we did not have any groups on the Inca Trail at the time – it did make us think.

 Like anything in life, the Inca Trail does have risk.
 But you are far more likely to have an accident on the roads back home, than trekking on the Inca Trail.